View on GitHub

 I spent many of my early years in Kalisz, the place I still visit to ride my all-terrain bike (among other things).
 I studied Computer Science at the University of Wrocław and the Wrocław University of Science and Technology (Faculty of Electronics).
 Before starting my studies, I graduated from a lyceum with a general education class, where French was the second foreign language.
 For approximately 20% of my total estimated career time, I worked as a Java programmer at a large company known by several names.
 Up till now, I’m a senior Java developer working near Wrocław.

 My hobbies include hiking, camping, going to the cinema, foreign languages, and inline skating.
 As for the retro computer games, I created a YouTube channel along with a surfing corner, a roguelike game, and an in-browser minesweeper.
-I also have a retro-like balloon shooting game that I share on GitHub pages.
+I also have a retro-like balloon shooting game that I share on my pages.
 Along with starting Emacs, Standard ML programming would be my professional hobby, although its purpose may differ greatly.
-Additionally, I prefer Raku (Perl 6) to be my professional hobby, as script programming matters.
+Additionally, I’d prefer Raku (Perl 6) to be my professional hobby, although it’s not a recent opinion.

-To keep the long story short, my professional skills include Java, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, Raku, SQL, and Spring.
-By IDE, I mainly mean IntelliJ IDEA and Eclipse, although I also worked with NetBeans, WebStorm and PyCharm.
-I’ve even done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
+To keep the long story short, my professional skills include Java, Python, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, SQL, and Spring.
+By IDE, I mainly mean IntelliJ IDEA and Eclipse, although I also worked with NetBeans and (last but not least) PyCharm.
+I’ve done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
 Nevertheless, I used Vim at school and, more recently, Emacs to further educate myself in SML.

-Notwithstanding the above, five programming languages are worth knowing: Java, JavaScript, SQL, Perl, and Raku.
-It’s all a not-so-recent opinion, and therefore, replacements are allowed, for instance, Haskell or Python.
+Notwithstanding the above, five programming languages are worth knowing: Java, Python, Ruby, Perl, and JavaScript.
+It’s not an extremely fluctuating opinion, although Java-based replacements are allowed (Jython, JRuby or Raku).
 C++ would be an interesting alternative, as it provides for handling concurrency differently from Java.
-I speak Streem, a stream-based prototype, but the opinion doesn’t fluctuate so extremely for it to matter.
+I speak Streem here and there, but one can’t be a well-grounded Streemer, and it’s just my hobby.

 Contact me